 Meditation comes in all shapes and sizes.
 There isn’t a right way to meditate nor is there a wrong way to meditate.
 Meditation is a completely personal practice.

 ``Where there is peace and meditation, there is neither anxiety nor doubt`` - St. Francis de Sales

 So, what exactly is meditation?

 I like to call it “quiet time” or “me time.”
 Anywhere from ten minutes to an hour of time during my day that is purely dedicated to sitting with myself in any way, shape, or form and opening my mind to let in those good vibes.

 - Sun bathing

 - Soaking in the hot tub

 Why is meditation important to alcoholics and addicts?

-Sitting here reading this article may be giving you some anxiety; just the thought of 'sitting with yourself and opening your mind' sounds like the most impossible task, 'especially for someone with my level of anxiety' you might say to yourself.
+Sitting here reading this article may be giving you some anxiety; just the thought of ‘sitting with yourself and opening your mind’ sounds like an impossible task, ‘especially for someone with my level of anxiety’ you might say to yourself.

 That’s exactly why you need meditation.